farthornas/labear/api/README.md

 `fly deploy`

 Once launched the app should be running at: https://albinai.fly.dev.
-Upon opedning the webpage you should see the following `{"message":"Hello World"}`
+Upon opening the webpage you should be redirected to the docs openapi docs page.

 To test to check if the service is running as it should navigate to labear_api and run: